 Our boys are young, so they’ve never heard of trick candles.
 We got Wesley good.
 He blew 100 times, but he was a good sport.
 We did let him blow out some regular candles afterwards, because he was afraid his wish wouldn’t come true!

-Overall the party was a success.
-I think the parents had a good time.
+Overall the party was a success, and I think the parents had a good time.
 I know the kiddos did!
 Plus, they had their own artwork to take home as party favors.

-Finally, we had all the party guests leave their hand print on a canvas.
-I plan on writing “Wesley’s 6th Birthday” or something to that affect.
-We will always remember this party!
+Finally, we had all the party guests leave their handprints on a canvas.
+I plan on writing “Wesley’s 6th Birthday” or something to that effect.
+Now, we will always remember this art party!

 Here are some of the items I purchased to make this art themed birthday party a hit:

 Until July (William’s 5th birthday), that’s a wrap on birthday parties for a bit.
 I better get to planning!